jim-easterbrook/Photini/README.rst

 Privacy statement
 ^^^^^^^^^^^^^^^^^

-Photini does not directly gather any information from its users, but the online services it can use (maps and Flickr) may do so.
+Photini does not directly gather any information from its users, but the online services it can use (maps, Flickr, and Google Photos) may do so.
 You should read these services' privacy policies before using them.

 Photini stores user preferences in a text file on the user's computer.
 The default location of this file is ``$HOME/.config/photini/`` (Linux) or ``%USERPROFILE%\AppData\Local\photini\`` (Windows).
-OAuth_ access tokens for Flickr are securely stored on the user's computer using `Python keyring`_.
+OAuth_ access tokens for Flickr and Google Photos are securely stored on the user's computer using `Python keyring`_.

 Documentation licence